When it comes to holiday marketing, advice and general best practices are everywhere.

-Lastly, given how profit-crushing returns can be — fifth on the concerns list — Shopify Plus and Return Magic created an extensive guide expressly focused on the holidays: Ecommerce Returns: Policy, Rates, Best Practices & Statistics (2018 Holiday Ed.).
+Lastly, given how profit-crushing returns can be — fifth on the concerns list — Shopify Plus and Return Magic created an extensive guide: Ecommerce Returns: Policy, Rates, Best Practices & Statistics (2018 Holiday Ed.).
 There you’ll find detailed instructions and lessons from other merchants on how to make returns a competitive advantage.

 3. New Customer Acquisition

 “What cold-traffic (e.g., new customer) acquisition channels do you plan to use and how would you rate their effectiveness?”

 Top five “very effective” new customer channels